HelenDun/compiler/README.md

 The 'compile' command uses the 'compile_root' and 'compile_ast' commands. 'compile_root' will compile all files in the top-level directory such as Compiler.java. 'compile_ast' will compile all files in the ast/ folder, which contains the Visitor classes and Abstract Syntax Tree classes.

-The 'test' command uses the 'grammar_test', 'ppv_test', 'tcv_test' commands. 'grammar_test' tests whether the Compiler program can parse .ul programs. 'ppv_test' tests whether the Compiler program can read in a parsable .ul program, create an Abstract Syntax Tree, and re-output the .ul program in the PrettyPrintVisitor format. 'tcv_test' tests whether the Compiler can type-check an input .ul program correctly.
+The 'test' command uses the 'grammar_test', 'ppv_test', 'tcv_test', 'ir_test' commands. 'grammar_test' tests whether the Compiler program can parse .ul programs. 'ppv_test' tests whether the Compiler program can read in a parsable .ul program, create an Abstract Syntax Tree, and re-output the .ul program in the PrettyPrintVisitor format. 'tcv_test' tests whether the Compiler can type-check an input .ul program correctly.

 The 'clean' command removes all files created by the previous commands.